k1-end/git-reports/README.md

-# Git Visualizer 🚀
+# Git Reports 🚀

 **Visualize Git Repository Activity Like Never Before!**

-Git Visualizer is a command-line tool written in Go that helps you analyze and visualize key metrics from your Git repositories.
+Git Reports is a command-line tool written in Go that helps you analyze and visualize key metrics from your Git repositories.
 Whether you're a developer, team lead, or open-source maintainer, this tool provides actionable insights into commit patterns, developer activity, and more.

 ---